Mid-Suburban League

 The Mid-Suburban League (MSL) is an Illinois High School Association recognized high school extra-curricular league which includes 12 schools located in the northwest suburbs of Chicago, Illinois.
 The conference is split up into two divisions for all interscholastic activities.
-The primary criteria for the separate divisions is geography, with the schools in the West Division being located west of IL Route 53 and the schools of the East Division being east of it.
+The primary criteria for the separate divisions was formerly geography, with the schools in the West Division being located west of IL Route 53 and the schools of the East Division being east of it.
 However, the schools of the western division are also larger than the schools of the eastern division.

+Starting in the 2025-2026 school year, the MSL no longer has divisions based on geographic alignments, and are now determined individually per sport based on performance.
+The conference now has a “top” and a “bottom” division labeled “East” and “West” at random.
+It is now possible that a single school will be represented in both the East and West Division.
+Below are the traditional alignments.